METALS MORNING VIEW: Strong Chinese PPI data boosts metals prices

 Precious metals prices are firmer too this morning with average gains of 0.4%, with all the precious metals closely bunched with gains of between 0.3% for PGM prices, silver prices are up 0.5% and spot gold prices are up 0.4% at $1,187.25 per oz.

-This morning’s gains are built on the back of average gains of 0.8% on the base metals yesterday January 9, where lead and zinc prices once again led the gains, while copper prices struggled – they closed off 0.1%.
-Precious metals prices were also stronger yesterday, prices closed with average gains of 0.7%.
+This morning’s gains are built on the back of average gains of 0.8% on the base metals on Monday January 9, where lead and zinc prices once again led the gains, while copper prices struggled – they closed off 0.1%.
+Precious metals prices were also stronger on Monday, prices closed with average gains of 0.7%.

-In other metals in China, May iron ore prices have leapt 3.9% on the Dalian Commodity Exchange, on SHFE steel rebar is up 6.8% while gold and silver prices are up around 0.8%.
+In other metals in China, May iron ore prices have leapt 3.9% on the Dalian Commodity Exchange, on the SHFE, steel rebar is up 6.8% while gold and silver prices are up around 0.8%.
 In international markets, Brent crude oil prices are up 0.2% at $54.91 per barrel.

-In FX, the dollar’s rebound early yesterday ran out of steam and the dollar index has pulled back to 101.82, after a high yesterday of 102.51.
-The weaker dollar has helped underpin other currencies with the euro at 1.0595, the yen at 115.72 and the aussie at 0.7363, although sterling remains weak at 1.2148.
-The yuan is above recent lows, it was recently quoted at 6.8765, and most emerging market currencies are firmer, especially the real is approaching high ground again.
+In FX, the dollar’s rebound early on Monday ran out of steam and the dollar index has pulled back to 101.82, after a high on Monday of 102.51.
+The weaker dollar has helped underpin other currencies with the euro at 1.0595, the yen at 115.72 and the Australian dollar at 0.7363, although the sterling remains weak at 1.2148.
+The yuan is above recent lows, it was recently quoted at 6.8765, and most emerging market currencies are firmer, especially the real, which is approaching high ground again.

-The economic agenda has focused on Chinese inflation data – in addition, UK retail sales picked up, as did Japan’s consumer confidence – later there is data out on French industrial production, US NFIB small business index, US job openings and final wholesale inventories – see table below for more details.
+The economic agenda has focused on Chinese inflation data – in addition, UK retail sales picked up, as did Japan’s consumer confidence – later there is data out on French industrial production, US NFIB small business index, US job openings and final wholesale inventories.